The Current Status of Crypto Adoption in Ecuador

 For instance, if an individual or entity engages in buying or selling crypto assets as a functioning business, then profits generated from such activity can be taxed accordingly.

-Ecuador has a progressive personal income tax system, which means that the personal income tax rates range from 0% to 35%.
-This depends on the taxable income earned by the individual.
-Corporations, in contrast, are generally subject to a corporate income tax of 25 percent on their net income, although certain industries/activities may be subject to lower or higher rates or allowances.
+Ecuador has a progressive personal income tax system, with rates for 2025 ranging from 0% to 37%, depending on the individual’s taxable income.
+Corporations are generally subject to a corporate income tax of 25% on their net income.

 Factors Driving Crypto Adoption in Ecuador